Take our survey to help us provide the best possible support to your small business during COVID-19 and beyond.

 Daily CCTV equipment checks

-- Check that your CCTV equipment is working properly before commencing trade.
+- check by no later than 12.30am that your CCTV equipment is working properly

 - date and time the equipment was checked